Mudasir472/Mudasir472/README.md

 <!-- Introduction -->

-- 🎓 Final year B.Tech student at MANUU.
+- 🎓 Final year B.Tech student at MANUU Hyderabad.
 - 🔧 Skilled in MERN stack, React, Node.js, MongoDB, and Redux.
 - 📌 Passionate about full-stack development and problem-solving.
 - 💡 Open to collaborations on web development and innovative projects.